 Computing has become relevant to all kinds of fields and professions.
 Some science programs require one or two Computer Science courses, while some others recommend one or two.
 But there are good reasons why every professional should know something about computation, and the basics behind getting useful work done with a computer.
 We’re not talking about word processing and power point presentations!

-We’ve redesigned our core first year Computer Science courses from the ground up, making them relevant and practical for students from all fields of study.
+Our core first year Computer Science courses are relevant and practical for students from all fields of study.
 Computer science courses are not just for computer science students anymore!
 We recognize that many students, scholars, and professionals want to use computers to make their academic, professional, or research work more productive.
 We’re teaching practical computer science skills, using the Python language, which is used by a wide variety of scientists and professionals, as well as software developers.

 CMPT 140 starts with no assumptions about your background in computer science.
 If you never had the opportunity to study programming before, this is an excellent place to start.
 You won’t be the only one in the class who has never done any programming!
 In fact, students who have done programming before have their own starting point (CMPT 141).

 Students who finish CMPT 140 can be confident moving on to CMPT 141.
 In our experience, students who learn computer science without any background in programming do as well as, or better than, students who have some background.
 So, if you have taken CMPT 140, you will be perfectly prepared to take CMPT 141.

 An introduction to computer science and problem solving using procedural programming.
 This course introduces the basic computer science and computer programming principles.
 These concepts are applied to problem solving applications such as data analysis and visualization, simulation, text processing, and image processing.
 The programming skills acquired in this course are applicable in all fields of study, the work-place, and personal projects.

 CMPT 141 is the starting point for two kinds of students: